Philip Whistler Street

 Sir Philip Whistler Street, KCMG, KC (9 August 1863 – 11 September 1938) was an Australian judge.
-He was the 8th Chief Justice of the Supreme Court of New South Wales and Lieutenant-Governor of New South Wales.
-He was the first member of the Street family to attain these viceregal offices, which were later held by his son Sir Kenneth Whistler Street, and his grandson Sir Laurence Whistler Street.
+He served as the 8th Chief Justice of the Supreme Court of New South Wales and Lieutenant-Governor of New South Wales.
+He was the first generation of the Street family to serve in these viceregal offices, which were later held by his son Lieutenant Colonel Sir Kenneth Whistler Street, and his grandson Commander Sir Laurence Whistler Street.

-He was the first wholly Australian-trained lawyer to be appointed as Chief Justice of Australia's first Supreme Court, and the second longest serving Chief Justice of that Supreme Court.
+He was the first wholly Australian-trained lawyer to serve as Chief Justice of Australia's first Supreme Court, and he was the second longest serving Chief Justice of that Supreme Court.
 His son Sir Kenneth's accession to the Supreme Court of New South Wales while he was Chief Justice made the only Australian case of a father and son presiding over the same Supreme Court.

 Early years

 Street was born in Sydney, New South Wales, Australia on 9 August 1863.
 He was the son of Australian politician John Street and Susanna Caroline Street (née Lawson).
 His father was a member of the New South Wales Legislative Assembly from 1887 to 1891, and his mother was the granddaughter of Australian explorer William Lawson, who pioneered the first successful crossing of the Blue Mountains by British colonists, along with William Wentworth and Gregory Blaxland.

 Street attended Sydney Grammar School.
 He obtained a bachelor's degree from Sydney Law School in 1883, and he was admitted to the New South Wales Bar Association on 25 August 1886.
 He married Belinda Maud Poolman (24 February 1865 – 7 September 1944) at St John's Anglican Church in Toorak, Melbourne, on 1 February 1888.